Whipcracking

 Whipcracking is the act of producing a cracking sound through the use of a whip.
-Used during livestock driving and horse riding, it has also become an art.
-A rhythmic whipcracking belongs to the traditional culture among various Germanic peoples of Bavaria (Goaßlschnalzen), various Alpine areas (Aperschnalzen), Austria, and Hungary (Ostorozás).
-Today it is a performing art, a part of rodeo show in United States, a competitive sport in Australia and increasingly popular in the United Kingdom, where it crosses boundaries of sport, hobby and performance.
+Originally done in livestock driving and horse riding, it has come into use as a practice of its own.
+A rhythmic whipcracking belongs to the traditional culture among various Germanic peoples of Bavaria (Goaßlschnalzen), in parts of the Alps (Aperschnalzen), and in Austria and Hungary (Ostorozás).
+Today it is a performing art, a part of rodeo show in United States, a competitive sport in Australia, and an increasingly popular activity in the United Kingdom, where it crosses boundaries of sport, hobby, and performance.

 Physics

 The crack a whip makes is produced when a section of the whip moves faster than the speed of sound creating a small sonic boom.
-The creation of the sonic boom was confirmed in 1958 by analyzing the high-speed shadow photography taken in 1927.

-Recently, an additional, purely geometrical factor was recognized: the tip of the whip moves twice as fast at the loop of the whip, just like the top of a car's wheel moves twice as fast as the car itself.
+The creation of the sonic boom was confirmed in 1958 by analysis of high-speed shadow photography taken in 1927.
+Despite attempts to derive the behavior from physical conservation of energy, it has been objected that the energy is also conserved when the crack sizzles rather than cracks.
+Similarly, derivation from conservation of momentum and other such laws is insufficient.
+Recently, an additional, purely geometrical factor was recognized: the tip of the whip moves twice as fast at the loop of the whip, just as the top of a car's wheel moves twice as fast as the car itself.
+Further, simulations suggest that the high speed of the tip of the whip results from a "chain reaction of levers and blocks".

-A common explanation is to derive the behavior from the conservation of energy law.
-However it was noted that the energy is also conserved when the crack sizzles, therefore derivations from purely conservation laws, including conservation of momentum and some others are insufficient.

-Based on simulations, the high speed of the tip of the whip has been proposed to be a result of a "chain reaction of levers and blocks".

 In 1997, Discover Magazine reported about the possibility of the "whipcracking" effect millions of years ago.
 As part of the joint computer scientists' and paleontologists' research into the motion of dinosaurs, Nathan Myhrvold, a chief technology officer from Microsoft, carried out a computer simulation of an Apatosaurus, which had a very long, tapering tail resembling a whip.
 Basing on the reasoning described above, Myhrvold concluded that sauropods were capable of producing a crack comparable to the sound of a cannon.
 However, in 2022 a more sophisticated model revealed that while some diplodocid dinosaurs could possibly have used their tails as whips, they wouldn't have been able to break the sound barrier.
 At that speed the caudal vertebrae of the sauropods at the posterior end would simply break.